TypingWithBeako/Re_Zero/README.md

 ## Overview

-This is a web-based video player designed specifically for Re:Zero anime openings, endings, and insert songs.
-Built from scratch using pure JavaScript, HTML, and CSS, it offers a streamlined and immersive viewing experience without relying on any external frameworks or libraries.
+A web-based video player for Re:Zero anime openings, endings, and insert songs.
+The core video logic is built from scratch using vanilla JavaScript, HTML, and CSS, enhanced with Tailwind CSS, Flowbite, jQuery, and MicroModal for a streamlined and immersive experience.

 ## Features